vincent-lafouasse/Think-Python-2.4.0-solutions/1_The_way_of_the_program/README.md

 see what is allowed.

 **Exercice 2** is using the Python interpreter as a calculator, mainly using multiplication and division.
-We are asked to change units from min:sec to sec etc. and to calculate a speed.
+We are asked to convert units from min:sec to sec etc. and to calculate a speed.

 I have done them in the interpreter and don't have a trace of it.
 I intend to